-Cachexia is wasting of both adipose and skeletal muscle.
+Cachexia is wasting of both adipose tissue and skeletal muscle.
 It occurs in many conditions and is common with many cancers when remission or control fails.
 Some cancers, especially pancreatic and gastric cancers, cause profound cachexia.
 Affected patients may lose 10 to 20% of body weight.
-Men tend to experience worse cachexia with cancer than do women.
+Men tend to experience worse cachexia as a result of cancer than do women.
 Neither tumor size nor the extent of metastatic disease predicts the degree of cachexia.
 Cachexia is associated with reduced response to chemotherapy, poor functional performance, and increased mortality.

 Cachexia is easy to recognize, primarily by weight loss, which is most apparent with loss of temporalis muscle mass in the face.
 The loss of subcutaneous fat increases the risk of pressure ulcers over bony prominences.

 Treatment involves treatment of the cancer.
 If the cancer can be controlled or cured, regardless of modality, cachexia resolves.